alainvanhoof/alpine_postgresql/README.md

 Role Name
 =========

-This role creates a running PostgreSQL instance or running PostgreSQL cluster (2 nodes) on Alpine Linux
+This role creates a running PostgreSQL instance or a running PostgreSQL cluster (2 nodes) on Alpine Linux

 Requirements
 ------------